 Requires opening a Health Savings Account at either Health Equity or Holston Methodist Federal Credit Union.
 If you choose Health Equity, the conference benefits office will open the account for you.
 If you choose HMFCU, then you will need to set up your account with them and notify the conference benefits office of your account number.

-The Holston Annual Conference contributes $600 for individual coverage or $1,200 for family coverage to your Health Savings Account in January, and you elect to have money deposited into the account from your paycheck.
+The Holston Annual Conference contributes $600 for individual coverage or $1,200 for employee +1/family coverage to your Health Savings Account in January, and you elect to have money deposited into the account from your paycheck.
 You will receive a payment card linked to your Health Savings Account that you will use when you incur medical expenses.
 These funds will remain yours to keep, if not spent.

 The Holston Conference offers pre-tax Flexible Spending Accounts to help cover medical expenses (MRA) and dependent care expenses (DCA).
 These accounts are offered through Progressive Benefits Solutions (PBS) and follow strict IRS guidelines.